"Immediate Body Buddha" in Yamagata Prefecture and "Reincarnation Faith" in Yudonoyama

 GOOGLE MAP

-Myojuin is a private hall in Yonezawa City, and Meikai Shonin is the only privately owned sokushinbutsu in Japan.
-The hall is open on the 5th of every month and you can visit.
+Myojuin is a temple in a private home in Yonezawa City, and Meikai is the only privately owned sokushinbutsu in Japan.
+The temple is open to the public on the 5th of every month

 INFORMATON